migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-09-03 Tue: Looked into Skate, Polymarket, wagerbot, and Hamster Kombat.
-Discussed insights/clarified some issues for Hod1 through team sync, and worked on smaller tasks (troubleshooting Telegram account, Fragment auction, reviewed current Hod1 code and forking to harmony repo.)
+Discussed insights/clarified some issues for Hod1 through team sync, and worked on smaller tasks (troubleshooting Telegram account, Fragment auction, reviewed current Hod1 code and forked to harmony repo.)

 2024-09-02 Mon (Labor Day, 1.5h): Continued looking into gas update issue in our developer documentation.
 Also looked into vidiq and other scraping services collecting Youtube data.